 30 minutes / 3 Hours

 4 Ounces Oyster Mushroom, pulled apart

 12 Oysters, I used Dabob Bay, shucked with liquid

 Chuck steak and round steak are examples of reasonably priced cuts of beef that perform well when braised at a low temperature over time.
 Chuck has more fat, while round is more lean.
 Either will work well when cut into two inch pieces, seasoned and browned in a hot pan with a bit of oil.

 Transfer nicely browned beef to a medium or larger size braising pan.
 Deglaze the original pan with the red wine and reduce by about ¾, pour this over the browned beef and add the remaining ingredients.
 Bring to a simmer on the stove top, cover and place in a 300 degree oven for about 2-2 1/2 hours.
-Remove from oven and allow to sit for about 15 minutes.
-If you used stock and the sauce is a bit thin you can remove the ingredients and reduce the sauce to desired consistency, otherwise if you started with a thicker demi or combination of stock and demi the texture should be about right.
+Take it out from oven and let it cool for about 15 minutes If you used stock and the sauce is a bit thin you can remove the ingredients and reduce the sauce to desired consistency, otherwise if you started with a thicker demi or combination of stock and demi the texture should be about right.
 Ladle into serving dishes and enjoy.

 The recipes on The Way are intended as an East meets West look at food and its relationship to health and nutrition.
 Food is powerful, and every bite can either greatly benefit your system or effectively work against it.
 In Chinese Medicine, each grain, vegetable, meat, fruit, and spice has unique properties that can be harnessed to help us achieve and maintain balance in our bodies.
 Our recipes seek to incorporate some of the age-old principles of Chinese medicine into the culinary practices more familiar to the West.